If we don’t win, you don’t pay.

 Typical machine-related injuries and disabilities we help with include:

 Sadly, workers’ compensation benefits do not cover as many loss items as an ordinary negligence claim would.
-And this is why many of the more experienced lawyers will seek other sources of compensation for everyone involved in the chain of commerce.
-After all, as noted, the worker can still go after third parties for their negligence and their deep pockets.
+This is why many of the more experienced lawyers will seek other sources of compensation for everyone involved in the chain of commerce.
+After all, as noted, the worker can still sue third parties for their negligence and their deep pockets.

 What Are Some Typical Machines That Cause Injuries To People?